What is Aave: A Top DeFi Lending Platform

 Anyone depositing funds into the Aave protocol receives aTokens, which represent the value of their deposit.
 These are interest-bearing tokens pegged 1:1 to the value of the underlying digital asset.
 Some other protocols also support aTokens.
 For instance, Yearn Finance launched an automated market maker for aTokens in September of 2020, which allows users to earn transaction fees for depositing aTokens in a liquidity pool, as well as the interest they accrue through Aave.

-Aave was one of the first projects to market with flash loans.
-Flash loans allow users to borrow funds without collateral.
-However, these loans are managed by a smart contract that requires the loan is repaid within the same Ethereum transaction in which it’s borrowed.
-Hence, the loan never updates the user’s account balances.
+In fact, Aave was one of the first projects to market with flash loans.
+Since flash loans allow users to borrow funds without collateral and they are managed by a smart contract that requires the loan is repaid within the same Ethereum transaction in which it’s borrowed, the loan never updates the user’s account balances.
 The smart contract is programmed to ensure that the loan transaction will fail if it isn’t repaid before the Ethereum block is confirmed.
 This means the loan only exists for a very short time.

 Aavegotchi – Fusing DeFi with Non-Fungible Tokens

 One of the most recent developments to emerge from the Aave camp is Aavegotchi.
 Aavegotchis are ERC-721 non-fungible tokens represented by pixellated ghosts.
 Like Cryptokitties, their value is based on how rare they are, with the rarest Aavegotchi’s fetching the highest value.